 We start with an economic analysis of the current water situation.
-This could be-and typically has been-a cost-curve, or

-We then help governments to establish a platform to convene and gather insights from a diverse group of stakeholders.
-Concrete proposals that could be implemented within a given time frame are required and they might range from governance reforms and economic instruments to actual pilot programs and demonstration projects.
+This could be and typically has been-a cost-curve, or breakdown of expense per unit of water saved versus that used.
+Alternatively, it might a given time frame are required and they might range from governance reforms and economic instruments to actual pilot programs and demonstration projects.